Sinking Fund Plans

 In the end, the financial implications of each way of raising funds should be carefully considered by each owner’s corporation.

-The total sinking fund amount is divided by the total number of unit entitlements, and then this amount is multiplied by each owner’s unit entitlements.
+The total Capital Works Fund amount is divided by the total number of unit entitlements, and then this amount is multiplied by each owner’s unit entitlements.
 As an example, if an owner’s corporation calculates that it needs $120,000 over 10 years, then it would need to levy $12,000 for each year.
 To meet the $12,000 per year, contributions would need to be levied according to the unit entitlement of each lot.
 If there were 20 lots in the scheme and each had the same unit entitlement, each owner would be required to contribute $600 per year to the sinking fund (note – these calculations are of a general nature only).

 Reimbursement of funds